NBC's Peacock streaming service: Everything to know

 When will Peacock launch?

-NBCUniversal will launch the Peacock streaming service April 15 for Comcast's Xfinity X1 cable customers and its Flex streaming customers.
-Then it will launch for everyone else in the US on July 15, coinciding with the summer Olympics.
+NBCUniversal plans to launch the Peacock streaming service April 15 for Comcast's Xfinity X1 cable customers and its Flex streaming customers.
+Then it'll launch for everyone else in the US on July 15, coinciding with the summer Olympics.

 International expansion will come, NBC said, but it didn't specify a timeline.